markstemle/sentinel-hunting-queries/README.txt

 -All Vault Logs: Returns all Vault Activity Logs
--All Read Operations: Returns all "SecretGet" Operations -All Write Operations: Returns all "SecretSet" Operations
+-All Read Operations: Returns all "SecretGet" Operations -All Write Operations: Returns all "SecretSet" Operations -All Failed Operations: Returns any Failed Key Vault Operations -Find IP Vault Activity: Finds Vault Activity for a Given IP